miniql/miniql/README.md

 Here is an example of using MiniQL to make queries against a MongoDB database through an Express REST API to display query results in the frontend.

 https://github.com/miniql/miniql-express-mongodb-example

-## Interactive data explorer

-Stay tuned!
-I'm currently working on an interactive demonstration of MiniQL.

 # Motivation